kdelwat/NgujariRevised/Grammar.md

 Noun case suffixes can in some cases be used to derive adjectives based around that noun, as a lexical operation.
 The most common forms of case derivations are orientative/revertive and instrumental.

-Orientative and revertive suffiixs can be used to indicate the "direction" of an adjective in relation to its noun.
+Orientative and revertive suffixes can be used to indicate the "direction" of an adjective in relation to its noun.
 This distinction is commonly found when talking about time.

 ```gloss